SuxinL/Notes/Knowledge/life/seasonal_preparation/winter/clean/clean_prepare.md

     - PROCEDURE
         - Procedure
             - hot water
-                - H: keep the water heater at a low-energy warming state
+                - W: keep the water heater at a low-energy warming state